 - At least this is how it could have worked in the Duelist Kingdom storyline, where certain monsters have unbelievably broken effects (like Bandit Keith's machines being immune to all monsters that use magic attacks) which are apparently not actually explained on the cards (count how many times players are surprised by the effects of face-up monsters).
 It's not unreasonable to think they're all just making it up as they go.
 Later on, however, while the show does still occasionally fudge the rules for the sake of drama, it also adheres more closely to the rules of the the actual card game.

 Joey and Mai are somehow closely related.

-, the charm, the lightly wavy blonde hair, the purple outfit Joey sported in Season Zero, etc. It shouldn't be called Polarshipping; it's like their each others' distaff counterparts.
+, the charm, the lightly wavy blonde hair, the purple outfit Joey sported in Season Zero, etc. It shouldn't be called Polarshipping; it's like they're each others' distaff/spear counterparts.

 Between Yu-Gi-Oh!
 Season Zero and Yu-Gi-Oh!
 Duel Monsters, Seto, perhaps while his mind was broken after Yami Yugi broke it in the first episode of Duel Monsters, gave money to Joey.